vatsaldaveVD/Divisible-sum-pairs/README.md

 # Divisible-sum-pairs
-It is a solution to Divisible Sum Pairs problem.
+It is a solution to well known problem called Divisible Sum Pairs.